-(1) The Public Service Regulations, 1941 (made under The Public Service Ordinance of 1907), comprise the original Public Service Regulations, 1941, as amended by the other Regulations referred to in the following Table:-

-- (a) whose whole time (he not being a medical officer) is not required to be engaged in the Public Service: - (b) who is engaged under agreement for a specified period or for a specified temporary purpose; - (c) whose service by the terms of his appointment is expressed to be terminable by notice either on the part of the Government or of such person.
+- "The Ordinance" means The Public Service Ordinance of 1907.
+"Public Service" means the Public Service of the Territory of Papua. - "Officer" means any person in the Public Service other than a temporary employee. - "Permanent Officer" means any officer whose appointment has been approved by the Governor-General. - "Temporary Officer" means any officer other than a permanent officer. - "Temporary Employee" means and includes any person employed in the Public Service- - (a) whose whole time (he not being a medical officer) is not required to be engaged in the Public Service: - (b) who is engaged under agreement for a specified period or for a specified temporary purpose; - (c) whose service by the terms of his appointment is expressed to be terminable by notice either on the part of the Government or of such person.